U.S. Route 93 Alternate (Kalispell, Montana): History

 The idea for a bypass to relieve congestion in downtown Kalispell had been discussed since the 1940s, with the first formal request submitted to the then-Montana Highway Department in 1953.
-Most proposals centered on a western route on or near the former BNSF railroad route between Somers and Kalispell, especially when relocation and environmental concerns eliminated expansion of S-317 southeast of Kalispell for that purpose.
+Most proposals centered on a western route on or near the former Great Northern (Now BNSF) railroad route between Somers and Kalispell, especially when relocation and environmental concerns eliminated expansion of S-317 southeast of Kalispell for that purpose.
 The idea finally came to fruition in 1994 with the approval of the region's federal environmental impact statement for upcoming highway construction projects.
 The statement formally established the route of the proposed Kalispell bypass slightly west of the original railroad route, with a bridge over that route to link it to US 93.
 Corridor design began in 1995, with Montana Department of Transportation (MDT) and Federal Highway Administration (FHWA) right-of-way corridor approval in 1997.

 In 2004, MDT reevaluated the Kalispell bypass portion of the study, began the bypass design and conducted the first community meeting to give an overview of the project.
 Design work and right-of-way acquisition continued, and in 2008 the project design was changed to staged construction, to construct as funding allowed.
 The segments from US 2 south to US 93 and Reserve Loop (since renamed Old Reserve Drive) to US 93 were chosen as the first to be constructed.

 The first segment from US 2 south to the Foys Lake Road/Meridian Road roundabout was completed and opened in fall 2010, and the segment from there to the Airport Road roundabout and US 93 was completed and opened in November 2012.
 The segment from Old Reserve Drive to US 93 was completed and opened in November 2013, and culvert and overpass work for the future S-424 interchange were completed in 2014.

 2015-2016 construction of the northwest segment from US 2 north to Old Reserve (S-548) included grade-separated interchanges at US 2, Three Mile Drive (S-424), Four Mile Drive and S-548, and an overpass for Two Mile Drive.
 This round of construction also expanded the first 2010 segment (Foys Lake Road/Meridian Road to US 2) to four lanes.